Who Are We?

 Nick walked across and opened the sliding door.

-“Yup cool, before you ask other cleaning woman is my mum and she is sick.
-So here I am, what do I do, she said you would tell me.”
+“Yup, cool; before you ask, another cleaning woman is my mum, and she is sick.
+So here I am; what do I do?
+She said you would tell me.”

 “That is by far an improvement on the last woman.
 Sucks she won’t be staying.”

 Nick sat back down, the loud sound of the vacuum cleaner blasting through his closed doors.
 He tried to ignore it, putting headphones on and playing music as loud as he could handle.